Daintree Rainforest Hikes, the Great Barrier Reef and other stunning places

 Atherton Tablelands

-Then, we checked in at the Cedar Park Rainforest Resort near Kuranda for the next three days.
-The restaurant, surrounded by rainforest, was stunning, and the cuisine was excellent.
+We then checked in at the Cedar Park Rainforest Resort near Kuranda for a three-night stay.
+The resort was deep in the heart of the rainforest The restaurant offered a breathtaking setting and the cuisine was outstanding

 We walked through Granite Gorge Nature Park near Mareeba.
 While the park is beautiful, it can also be challenging, involving scrambling and jumping over large rocks.

-There are many rock wallabies, and you can hand-feed them, but I don’t think it’s a good idea.
+The park is home to many rock wallabies, and while you can hand-feed them, I don’t think it’s a good idea.

 We then visited the historic village of Herberton.
 It is an open-air museum with 50 to 60 vintage buildings.
-You can explore a post office, pharmacy, and car repair shop, and see timber and farm machinery as well.
+You can explore a post office, pharmacy and many other shops.
+And a big collection of timber and farm machinery as well.

 The village is so interesting and beautiful that you could easily spend a whole day there.